 The Anglo-Danish-Dutch Study of Intensive Treatment In People with Screen Detected Diabetes in Primary Care (ADDITION study) was initiated in 1999.
 The primary objectives of the study were:

 Type 2 diabetes is a common chronic disease.
 It affected 350 million people worldwide in 2011 and is predicted to reach 550 million by 2030.

-People with diabetes have raised cardiovascular risk and up to 50% exhibit evidence of micro- or macro-vascular complications at diagnosis.
-Complications of diabetes are associated with reduced life expectancy and quality of life.
-Intensive treatment of single and multiple risk factors (elevated glucose, lipids and blood pressure) has been shown to reduce the risk of developing micro- and macro-vascular complications in people with clinically diagnosed type 2 diabetes.
+A large proportion (up to 50%) of people with diabetes have been shown to remain undiagnosed and untreated.
+People with diabetes have higher cardiovascular risk.
+Up to 50% show evidence of micro- or macro-vascular complications at diagnosis.
+Complications of diabetes are associated with reduced life expectancy and lower quality of life.
+Intensive treatment of single and multiple risk factors (elevated glucose, lipids and blood pressure) has been shown to reduce the risk of developing vascular complications in people with clinically diagnosed type 2 diabetes.

-Based on these observations screening for diabetes has been recommended in several countries in line with conclusions from a modelling study.
-This is in spite of the lack of direct evidence from randomized controlled trials and the remaining uncertainty concerning the magnitude of the benefit of treatment in the lead time between detection by screening and clinical diagnosis, the magnitude of the direct and indirect harms associated with screening and the absence of data on overall cost-effectiveness of screening programmes.
+Little is known about the magnitude of the benefit of treatment in the lead time between detection by screening and clinical diagnosis and the magnitude of the direct and indirect harms associated with screening.
+Additionally, more data are needed on the overall cost-effectiveness of screening programmes.